This post is updated frequently as movies leave and enter Hulu, which you can sign up for here. *New additions are indicated with an asterisk.

 Before he made Hemsworth your favorite Chris in Thor: Ragnarok, Taika Waititi wrote and directed this adaptation of Barry Crump’s Wild Pork and Watercress.
 Ricky Baker (Julian Dennison) has a new foster family, including a sweet foster mother.
 Sadly, he’s stuck with the surly husband when his new mom passes away, leading Ricky and Hec (Sam Neill) on an unforgettable adventure.
 Funny and truly heartwarming, this is a comedy that’s almost impossible to dislike.

-Not many people would have bet that a black comedy telling of the story of Tonya Harding would end up being an Oscar winner, but the ’10s have been nothing if not surprising at the Academy Awards.
+Not many people would have bet that a black comedy telling of the story of Tonya Harding would end up being an Oscar winner, but the ’10s were nothing if not surprising at the Academy Awards.
 Allison Janney took home the gold for her role as Harding’s cruel mother in this version of one of the most famous sports scandals of all time.

 One of Robert Altman’s most popular and influential films launched not just a massive hit TV series but the careers of everyone involved and all the directors who would try to mimic Altman’s inimitable style.
 Donald Sutherland, Tom Skerritt, and Elliott Gould star as medical personnel at the Mobile Army Surgical Hospital during the Korean War.
 It’s funny, quirky, and helped usher in an entire era of dry comedy in the ’70s.